Super Mario: Reception

 The Super Mario series has seen tremendous critical acclaim from both critics and audiences.
 The series was ranked as the best game franchise by IGN in 2006.
 In 1996 Next Generation ranked the series as number 5 on their "Top 100 Games of All Time", (Note: The entry name is "Mario (series)", but the description as a "side-scrolling platformer" makes it clear that Next Generation meant the Super Mario series specifically.) additionally ranking Super Mario 64 at number 1 although stating the rule that series of games be confined to a single entry.

 In 1999, Next Generation listed the Mario series as number 3 on their "Top 50 Games of All Time", commenting that, "The depth of the game design was never matched in 2D and has yet to be equaled by a 3D action performer.
 The gameplay is simply genius – Shigeru Miyamoto wrote the book on platformers."
 Electronic Gaming Monthly attributed the series' excellence to the developers' tireless creativity and innovation, pointing out that "Sega's Sonic the Hedgehog series changed very little in its four installments on the Genesis.
 The Mario series has changed significantly with each new game."

 The original Super Mario Bros. was awarded the top spot on Electronic Gaming Monthlys greatest 200 games of their time list and IGNs top 100 games of all-time list twice (in 2005 and 2007).
 Super Mario Bros. popularized side-scrolling video games and provided the basic concept and mechanics that persisted throughout the rest of the series.
 Super Mario Bros. sold 40.24 million copies, making it the bestselling video game of the whole series.

 Various other video games of the series were ranked as the best within the series.
 Games included are Super Mario Bros.
 3, Super Mario World and Super Mario 64 to name a few.
 Before Super Mario Odyssey, Super Mario Galaxy has been for 10 years the best-ranked game on GameRankings.

+Sales and aggregate review scores As of November 8, 2025.